 Key Statistics for Bladder Cancer

-The American Cancer Society’s estimates for bladder cancer in the United States for 2024 are:
+Bladder cancer is more common in men than women.
+The American Cancer Society’s estimates for bladder cancer in the United States for 2025 are:

 To learn about survival statistics, see Survival Rates for Bladder Cancer.